 Significant life events that may lead to taking out life insurance:

-However, if you do not pass away during the policy, then it lapses and you will no longer be covered, nor will you receive any form of payment.
+Term insurance.
+Term insurance is probably the most common form of life insurance cover.
+Term insurance is life insurance that lasts for a fixed period or term.
+If you pass away within the policy term, then your insurance company will pay a lump sum to your dependants.
+However, if you don’t pass away during the policy, then it lapses and you will no longer be covered, nor will you receive any form of payment.

 What type of term life insurance policy can I get?

 There are a number of different life insurance policies out there, so you will need to decide which one is the right one for you.
 Maybe you’ve just got yourself a hefty mortgage and you’re looking for life insurance while you pay it back, or you’ve just had your first child and you’re looking for life insurance while they are financially dependent on you.
 Well, you’re in luck.
 There are a whole host of different term life insurance policies to suit your individual needs.

 Level term.
 This is a standard term policy.
 Your policy will stay the same throughout its term, meaning that it won’t change with inflation and your premiums will stay the same.
 This type of policy tends to be a popular choice for those with a mortgage, and many people will take out life insurance to coincide with the term of the mortgage, which is usually 25 years.
 It means that in the tragic event of your death, your loved ones won’t struggle to meet mortgage repayments or be forced to move.

 Increasing term.
 This type of policy (also known as an index-linked policy) combats the expected rise in living costs.
 This means your policy increases slightly every year in line with the retail price index (RPI) or a fixed amount.
 While this is a good way of protecting your lump sum against increased living costs, it also means that your premiums will increase too.